lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 EDHOC   --> and the application keys  --> EDHOC --> install new session     derived from it                         application keys
 ~~~~~~~~~~~
-{: #fig-flowchart-session-invalid title="Handling of an EDHOC Session that has Become Invalid" artwork-align="center"}
+{: #fig-flowchart-session-invalid title="Handling of an EDHOC Session that Has Become Invalid" artwork-align="center"}

-An EDHOC session may have become invalid, for example, because an authentication credential CRED_X may have expired, or because P may have learned from a trusted source that CRED_X has been revoked.
+An EDHOC session may have become invalid, for example, because an authentication credential CRED_X may have expired, or because the peer P may have learned from a trusted source that CRED_X has been revoked.
 This effectively invalidates CRED_X, and therefore also invalidates any EDHOC session where CRED_X was used as authentication credential of either peer in the session (i.e., P itself or the other peer).
 In such a case, the application at P has to additionally delete CRED_X and any stored, corresponding credential identifier.

 ## Application Keys Become Invalid ## {#sec-keys-invalid}